Nicholene/Diet_Detective/README.md

 ### Prerequisites

-Ensure you have the following installed on your local machine:
-*Java JDK 20 or later
+Ensure you have the following installed on your local machine: Java JDK 20 or later, Maven, and an IDE of your choice.
-*Maven

 ### Installation